KDE/digikam-doc/getting_started/installation.rst

 .. note::

     If your computer is at the lower end of the CPU and RAM requirements, you should use both :ref:`Small Thumbnails Resolution <thumbnails_resolution>` and :ref:`Loading Embedded Preview <preview_settings>` features to help reduce preview lag.

+Use large thumbnail size for high screen resolution Settings:View:Icon view font

-- **Monitors**: Although the application can be used on a single screen, using multi-screens will improve the experience especially when reviewing items.
+- **Monitors**: Although the application can be used on a single screen, using multiple screens will improve the experience especially when reviewing items.

 .. figure:: images/multi_screens_linux_station.webp
     :alt: